 This year the festival for 2013 has been more successful than ever.
-There was a wealth of talent out there but it is a case of choosing what we think would tempt you.
-There will be the usual mix of fascinating talks, which are mostly in the afternoons, across the most diverse subjects from seaweed to forts of Pembrokeshire, from sailing round the world to music hall and desert exploration.
+There was a wealth of talent there and audiences were spoilt for choice.
+There was a mix of fascinating talks across the most diverse subjects from seaweed to forts of Pembrokeshire, from sailing round the world to music hall and desert exploration.

-The first Saturday is September 21st which starts with a lunch time concert concentrating on young talent to include the winner of the Gregynog young musicians competition, and some talented local saxophone players.
-In the evening Costas Fotopolous plays the music of Chopin with a narration of his life story presented by actor Alberto Bono and written by local writer Josephine Hammond.
+The first Saturday began with a lunch time concert concentrating on young talent to include Charlie Lovell-Jones the winner of the Gregynog young musician competition who delighted his audience with his superb playing.
+In the evening Costas Fotopolous played the music of Chopin with a narration of his life story presented by actor Alberto Bono and written by local writer Josephine Hammond which was highly acclaimed.

-Sunday will be a day of fun with the sandcastle competition taking place on the beach followed by the talk by an expert on seaweed.
-The evening promises great things with the Budapest Cafe Orchestra taking care of those with bohemian tastes and a liking for wild gypsy music.
+Sunday was a day of fun with the sandcastle competition taking place on the beach followed by a talk by an expert on seaweed.
+The evening concert featured the Budapest Cafe Orchestra with their Hungarian folk music and lilting melancholy rendition of Mahler.

-Monday has Jo Hammond giving a talk about women explorers of the desert and the evening has the return of the of that most versatile actress, Alison Neale who the year is presenting her one woman play “The Fossil Lady of Lyme”.
+Monday had Jo Hammond giving a fascinating talk about women explorers of the desert and the evening saw the return of the of that most versatile actress, Alison Neale who the year is presenting her one woman play “The Fossil Lady of Lyme”.
 It was a tour de force, sometimes funny, sometimes moving but absolutely riveting at all times.

 Tuesday there was a talk from a couple who sailed round the world and were captured by pirates.
 There was the brilliant play by Fluellen Theatre Company, “The Late Marilyn Monroe” and the Pint Sized Plays were back to entertain.

-Wednesday brings the talk on the forts of Pembrokeshire by George Geer and in the evening we have the very talented pianist Viv Mclean.
+Wednesday brought the talk on the forts of Pembrokeshire by George Geer and in the evening we had the very talented pianist Viv Mclean.
 Viv has been coming to Pembrokeshire for ten years giving recitals at Lampeter house.
 He was the winner of the Royal Overseas league piano competition and frequently accompanies the Royal Philharmonic Orchestra.
 He thrilled the audience with his exciting renditions of Mozart, Beethoven and Gershwin among others.

 Grant has served as chief to many orchestras including the Royal Philharmonic of Flanders, the North Carolina Symphony Orchestra and the National Orchestra of Wales.
 He also conducted the Cardiff singer of the year competition just to name a few of his many achievements.